miac-research/dl-brainstem/README.md

 If you do not want to use the pre-built images, you can build them yourself locally using the provided Dockerfiles in the `mdgru` and `nnunet` folders.

-1. Download the Dockerfile and place it into a local folder
+1. Download the mdgru or nnunet Dockerfile and place it into a local folder
-2. Run `docker build -t brainstem-{mdgru/nnunet} .`
+2. In this folder, run `docker build -t brainstem-{mdgru/nnunet} .`

 > During build, scripts are download from this Github repository and model files are downloaded from Zenodo.